 Situated in the state of Rajasthan, Jaipur is better known as the pink city due to its buildings’ trademark colour.
 As a destination, the pink city is usually overshadowed by its neighbours, Agra and Jaisalmer.
-But, with just 24 hours you can experience some of the most beautiful architecture, get close to a monkey and even ride an elephant!
+But, with just 24 hours you can experience some of the most beautiful architecture and even get close to a monkey!
 Here are some of the best ways to make the most of your day.

 See the beautiful Amber Fort